markable-dev/markable-api-docs/source/includes/catalog/items/_categorize.md

 ## Auto Categorize a CatalogItem

-Note that our feature where we try to predict the Markable category based on textual information is currently in **alpha**.
+The following feature attempts to predict the Markable category based on textual information.

 > **Example:** Request